MontoyaAndres/platzi/README.md

 What are the components of a topic sentence? (not support) the 3??

-What is the role of a topic sentence in a paragraph?
+What is the role of a topic sentence in a paragraph? not (a)

 All of the following are useful tips when creating an outline, except for: (write text??)

 What is a cover letter? (bien)

-All these elements should be included in formal and cover letters except for: (the address of the client??)
+All these elements should be included in formal and cover letters except for: (your address)